-Cold brew tea is exactly as it sounds- the tea leaves start out in cold water and are left to steep for a longer amount of time.
+Cold brew tea is exactly as it sounds- the tea leaves are brewed in cold water and left to steep for a longer period of time.
 When you start off with cold water the steep time is slower, and flavors are extracted much differently than if you steeped in hot water for a few minutes.

 Comparing Cold Brew and Iced Tea

 The difference between the two methods is time and temperature.

 Quick Iced Tea can be achieved by the same process of brewing hot tea, brewing it stronger and then cooling it down with ice.
 Alternatively, the brew can be left to cool in the fridge.
 This is a quicker way of making iced tea when you need it in a pinch.